-You will deliver a final evaluation of your activities through an assessor-led professional discussion; this will focus on your reflections and learning from promoting and supporting health and care through your practice.
+You will deliver a final evaluation of your activities through an assessor-led professional discussion; this will focus on your reflections and learning from promoting and supporting children's play, learning and development through your practice.
 This discussion will also provide your assessor with the opportunity to ask any further questions on areas where they feel there was insufficient evidence.